-The CPCS Dumper Course gives the opportunity for plant operators and drivers to attend the relevant training in order to hold an operators ticket.
-With this ticket, they will be able to work on site.
-It is likely that the plant operator’s card will soon be compulsory.
+The CPCS Dumper Course allows plant operators and drivers to attend the relevant training to hold an operators ticket.
+With this ticket, they will be able to work on-site.
+Likely, the plant operator’s card will soon be compulsory.

-The content covered by the CPCS Dumper and Roller course includes:
+The content covered by the CPCS Dumper course includes:

 - Basic procedures